express-in-code-game/excode-design/README.md

         - or maybe: release binaries as part of this repo
     - how about
         - screw db: no need for the weekend two much mess with schemas and stuff
+        - check out java-based desktop alternative to electron ? that would be nice, althow won't have the reach of web tools
     - order
         - start with the scenario and game!
         - otherwise networking will never end